 A whole series of subjects are at play within his work, including ‘recognition’, ‘looking’ and ‘speculation’, which are common in both archaeology and in art, whether new or ancient.

 His small hand held works recall some past primeval state, while the larger naturalistic works cause the viewer to examine their surroundings more closely and view them with new eyes.

-Jason's work is held in collections in USA, Canada, Norway, France and the UK.
+Jason's work is held in collections in USA, Canada, Norway, Europe and the UK.
 He exhibits in both group and solo exhibitions with a variety of larger public works on display throughout the UK and Eire.